-Numerical modeling of the melting and combustion process is an important tool in gaining understanding of the physical and chemical phenomena which occur in a gas- or oil-fired glass melting furnace.
+Numerical modeling of the melting and combustion process is an important tool in gaining understanding of the physical and chemical phenomena that occur in a gas- or oil-fired glass-melting furnace.
 The incompressible Navier-Stokes equations are used to model the gas flow in the furnace.
 The discrete Navier-Stokes equations are solved by the SIMPLE(R) pressure-correction method.
-In our applications many SIMPLE(R) iterations are necessary to obtain an accurate solution.
-In this paper Krylov accelerated versions are proposed: GCR-SIMPLE(R).
-The properties of these methods are investigated for a simple 2 dimensional flow.
-Thereafter the efficiency of the methods is compared for 3 dimensional flows in industrial glass melting furnaces.
+In these applications, many SIMPLE(R) iterations are necessary to obtain an accurate solution.
+In this paper, Krylov accelerated versions are proposed: GCR-SIMPLE(R).
+The properties of these methods are investigated for a simple two-dimensional flow.
+Thereafter, the efficiencies of the methods are compared for three-dimensional flows in industrial glass-melting furnaces.
+Copyright © 2000 John Wiley & Sons, Ltd.